i'm just annoyed by the motive of christian dogooding, playing into the naivete and the ignorance.

 let me warn everybody: if you buy this house to evict me, i will take everything with me when i go. you will be deeply disappointed with what you end up with, which won't be what you thought you were getting.

-it's a big space. it's been redone. the hot water and furnace are relatively recent. new inside doors, new flooring in the bedroom. somebody tried to give a fuck and gave up, which left me with a lot to work with and i'm going to finish the job.
+it's a huge space for a low-income rental, which is what i wanted and got (~600 square feet in the apartment, up to 700 including the laundry and closer to 900 including the in-unit garage. the upstairs units don't manage space well because they've been converted into apartments, but this is the entire basement of what used to be a moderately sized house). it's been partially recently redone; the hot water and furnace are fairly recent. there's new inside doors, new flooring in the bedroom. somebody tried to give a fuck and gave up, which left me with a lot to work with, and i'm going to finish the job.

 at